New Orleans Work Visa Lawyers

 Contact our experienced New Orleans work visa lawyers today

-At the Law Office of James A. Graham, we are strong advocates for foreign workers who have jobs lined up in New Orleans, Slidell, or anywhere in Louisiana.
+At the Law Office of James A. Graham, we are strong advocates for foreign workers who have jobs lined up in New Orleans or anywhere in Louisiana.
 We also advocate for professionals and others who seek employment and research opportunities in the US.
 We’ll explain when and how you qualify.
 Our work visa lawyers will guide you through the petition process.
-Please call us or fill out our contact form to schedule a consultation with a respected immigration lawyer in New Orleans or Slidell.
+Please call us or fill out our contact form to schedule a consultation with a respected immigration lawyer in New Orleans.